 Is the accommodation handicap accessible?

-The beach location has elevators to each level.
 The mountain location has stairs.
 Please contact us with any of your needs.

 What will my emergency contact be during the immersion?